 pastoral roles have been clarified and re-emphasized, yet preaching has never been displaced.
 At SEBTS, it seems unusual to find that many students, excepting perhaps those serving churches, have few or no opportunities to practice in preaching.
-A few supply opportunities are a wailable, but it is unrealistic to think that he thomselves these would provide istic to think that by themselves these would provide a learning experience of sufficient depth to meet the needs of those students as preachers.
-Therefore, an aggressive, student-centered policy has been adopted a "Cooperative Education Program in Preaching", it is being implemented through the Formation in Ministry office.
+A few supply opportunities are available, but it is unreal-istic to think that hy therealy these would provide istic to think that by themselves these would provide a learning experience of sufficient depth to meet the needs of those students as preachers.
+Therefore, an aggressive, student-centered policy has been adopted to seek out those opportunities for students.
+Entitled a "Cooperative Education Program in Preaching", it is being implemented through the Formation in Ministry office.

-The project will begin this fall and continue through Churches are being challenged to participate actively in the program by opening their pulpits on a regular basis to students and, furthermore, assisting in the learning experience through a report form on the student's ministry in preaching.
+The project will begin this fall and continue through Churches are being challenged to participate spring. actively in the program by opening their pulpits on a regular basis to students and, furthermore, assisting in the learning experience through a report form on the student's ministry in preaching.